aredridel/recipes/Moroccan chicken with green olives and lemon.md

 # Moroccan chicken with green olives and lemon

-Yield — 4 servings

-Active Time — 25 minutes

-Total Time — 55 minutes
+This is basically a tajine, only sized for American ingredients and cookware.

-2 Meyer lemons or regular lemons
+2 lemons

-1 tablespoon olive oil
+20ml olive oil

-1 large onion, halved, thinly sliced
+1 large onion, halved & sliced thin

-2 garlic cloves, pressed
+4-5 garlic cloves, minced

-1 tablespoon paprika

-2 teaspoons ground cumin

-1 teaspoon ground cinnamon

-1 teaspoon ground ginger

-2 cups low-salt chicken broth

-1 4 1/2-pound chicken, cut into 8 pieces, skin removed
+20g paprika, ground

+20g cumin, toasted and ground

+10g cinnamon, ground

+40g ginger, grated or minced

+500ml broth, preferably chicken

+2kg chicken thighs, skin removed.

-1/2 cup green olives
+150g green olives

 ## Instructions

 Cut 1 lemon into 8 wedges.
-Squeeze enough juice from second lemon to measure 2 tablespoons; set wedges and juice aside.
-Heat oil in large skillet over medium-high heat.
-Add onion and sprinkle with salt and pepper; sauté until golden brown, about 8 minutes.
-Add next 5 ingredients; stir 1 minute.
+Squeeze enough juice from the second lemon to measure 30ml; set wedges and juice aside.

+Sauteé the onion with salt and pepper until starting to brown.

+Add garlic, spices, ginger and bro Add next 5 ingredients; stir 1 minute.
 Add broth; bring to boil.
 Sprinkle chicken with salt and pepper; add to skillet.
 Add lemon wedges.
 Cover, reduce heat to medium-low, and simmer until chicken is cooked through, turning occasionally, 25 to 30 minutes.
 Transfer chicken to platter.
 Add olives and 2 tablespoons lemon juice to skillet.
 Increase heat to high; boil uncovered to thicken slightly, about 5 minutes.
 Season with salt and pepper.
 Pour over chicken.

 [Source]: https://www.epicurious.com/recipes/food/views/moroccan-chicken-with-green-olives-and-lemon-352532